notthisyear/GmailFetcherAndDiscordForwarder/README.md

 Next, a webhook must be created at the desired Discord server.
 Follow the steps [at this link](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to set it up.
 Note the `Webhook URL`.

 ## Running the program
 To run the program, simple clone this repository and build it with `dotnet build`.
-The build command should restore the required NuGet packages automatically. `dotnet` might decide to regenerate the existing `AssemblyInfo.cs` file, which can cause the build to fail as the test project accesses internal members.
-If that happens, try restoring the `AssemblyInfo.cs` file (`git restore AssemblyInfo.cs`) and run `dotnet build` again.
+The build command should restore the required NuGet packages automatically.

 Typical usage: